NourNirabi/E-commerce-Sales-Analysis/README.md

 ## 📝 Future Enhancements

-   -Implement automated data cleaning scripts for real-time updates.
+   - Implement automated data cleaning scripts for real-time updates.

-   -Add prediction models to forecast sales for the next quarter.
+   - Add prediction models to forecast sales for the next quarter.

-   -Integrate with web scraping tools to update sales data from online platforms.
+   - Integrate with web scraping tools to update sales data from online platforms.

 ## 🤝 Contributing